-Now, the new template will contain content from the current template in use so delete all the content in the template so we have a blank slate to start with.
+Now, the new template will contain content from the current template in use, so delete all the content in the template so we have a blank slate to start with.

 Analyzing the design

-We will use the hex values of the colours: the closest hex values for the text colours is royal green
+We will use the hex values of the colors: the closest hex value for the text colors is royal green

 The font family for the headings is ‘League Gothic’ while the other text use ‘EB Garamond’.

 In our blank template created earlier, add a Group block.
-Then select the block and on the settings on the right panel, uncheck the radio button: ‘Inner blocks use content width’, set the padding to 200px on the right and left, and 10px on the top and bottom.
+Then select the block and on the settings on the right panel, uncheck the radio button: ‘Inner blocks use content width’, set the padding to 200px on the right and left and 10px on the top and bottom.

 That’s all for the group block.

 Inside our group block, the first item is a row.
 This will be the container for the first row of items of the design, the heading and the ‘Exit Course’ block.
-Add a row block and set the orientation to space between.
+Add a row block and set the orientation to space between:

 Next to the row block, we add the columns block.
 We set it to two columns with a 66:33 division.

-First we insert Sensei’s Main Content block.
-Inside the Main Content block we insert the post title and post content blocks.
+First, we insert Sensei’s Main Content block.
+Inside the Main Content block, we insert the post title and post content blocks.

-First here is the spacer block, 50px or whatever fits your design, next is Sensei’s Sidebar Menu block.
+First is the spacer block, 50px or whatever fits your design; next is Sensei’s Sidebar Menu block.

-Inside the Sidebar Menu block, add these three Sensei blocks: Course Progress, Course Progress Bar and Course Navigation blocks.
+Inside the Sidebar Menu block, add these three Sensei blocks: Course Progress, Course Progress Bar and Course Navigation blocks:

-Finally we add Sensei’s lesson actions block after the main Columns block.
-This is the last piece of the design so we can step back and review everything.
+Finally, we add Sensei’s lesson actions block after the main Columns block.
+This is the last piece of the design, so we can step back and review everything.

-Apply the template to lessons
+Apply the template to lessons.

-When we click on Update, both the template and the post content are updated and we can view the lesson to see our new template in action.
+When we click on Update, both the template and the post content are updated, and we can view the lesson to see our new template in action.
 Click the back arrow button to switch out of template mode in the editor.
 We can also easily switch templates from the template section on the side panel.

-Now the new template appears among the site editor templates and can be edited directly from the site editor.
+The new template appears among the site editor templates and can be edited directly from the site editor.